-Input Voltage Transient Protection: The converter has a transient voltage suppressor connected across its input leads to protect the unit against high voltage pulses (both positive and negative) of short duration.
-With the power supply connected in the typical system setup shown in Figure 23, a transient voltage pulse is created across the converter in the following manner.
-A 20 $\mu$ F capacitor is first charged to 400 V. It is then directly connected across the converter's end of the two meter power lead cable through a 2 $\Omega$ on-state resistance MOSFET.
-The duration of this connection is 10 $\mu$ s.
+Input Voltage Transient Protection: The converters have a transient voltage suppressor connected across their input leads to protect the units against high voltage pulses (both positive and negative) of short duration.
+With the power supply connected in the typical system setup shown in Figure 17, a transient voltage pulse is created across the converter in the following manner.
+A 20 $\mu F$ capacitor is first charged to 400 V. It is then connected directly across the converter's end of the two meter power lead cable through a 2 $\Omega$ on-state resistance MOSFET.
+The duration of this connection is 10 $\mu s$ .
 The pulse is repeated every second for 30 minutes.
-This test is repeated with the connection of the 20 $\mu$ F capacitor reversed to create a negative pulse on the supply leads.
+This test is repeated with the connection of the 20 $\mu F$ capacitor reversed to create a negative pulse on the supply leads.
 (If continuous reverse voltage protection is required, a diode can be added externally in series at the expense of lower efficiency for the power system.)